rancher/rancher-docs/versioned_docs/version-2.8/integrations-in-rancher/cloud-marketplace/cloud-marketplace-payg-integration.md

 ## Limitations

-Currently, you must be running Rancher v2.8.4.
+We currently recommend running Rancher v2.8.4.
 When you deploy a supported PAYG version, you can update to newer versions of Rancher when the listing is updated.

 ## How to Use